headercom

 Floating interest rates are common in many types of loans and debts (like credit cards and home loans).
 They can be good because the rates might go down if market conditions get better.
 However, they also have a risk; the rates could go up if market conditions become worse.

-Pros and Cons of Fixed Interest Rates
+Pros of Fixed Interest Rates

 Let's find out the benefits of fixed interest rates: